octobercms/docs/3.x/extend/services/parser.md

 $yamlString = Yaml::render($array);
 ```

-<a id="oc-ini-configuration-parser"></a>
 ## Initialization (INI) Configuration Parser

-The INI file format is a standard for defining simple configuration files, commonly used by [components inside theme templates](../cms/components.md).
+The INI file format is a standard for defining simple configuration files, commonly used by [components inside theme templates](../../cms/themes/components.md).
 It could be considered a cousin of the YAML format, although unlike YAML, it is incredibly simple, less sensitive to typos and does not rely on indentation.
 It supports basic key-value pairs with sections, for example:

 ```ini
 receipt = "Acme Purchase Invoice"